adithya-s-sekhar/termux-setup/README.md

 # My personal setup for termux.

-## It includes the following
+## Includes

-1. yt-dlp for video downloads
+1. yt-dlp for video downloads.
-2. A home screen widget for an http server serving 'Internal Storage' at http://\<device_ip>:8080/ or http://localhost:8080/
+2. A home screen widget for an http server serving 'Internal Storage' at http://\<device_ip>:8080/ or http://localhost:8080/.

-## Installation instructions
+## How to Install

 1. Install [termux](https://github.com/termux/termux-app/releases/latest) and [termux-widget](https://github.com/termux/termux-widget/releases/latest) from github.
 2. Open termux, grant storage permission with `termux-setup-storage` command.